 Endogenous Order.
 Much of contemporary theory emphasizes the way order is imposed on political institutions by an external environment.
 From this perspective, for example, power within a political system is determined by possession of resources in the environment, interests are determined by position in the external world, and coherence within an institution is assured by the exigencies of existence.
 Thus, order is effectively exogenous to the institution and does not depend on properties of the institution or processes within it.
-Students of institutions have suggested a number of ways in which internal institutional processes affect things like the power distribution, the distribution of preferences, or the management of control.
+Students of institutions have suggested a number of ways in which internal institutional processes affect things like the power distribution. the distribution of preferences, or the management of control.
 As a result, they invite theoretical development of models appropriate for understanding the ways in which interests and preferences develop within the context of institutional action, the ways reputations for power evolve as a result of the outcomes of politics, the ways in which the process of controlling purposive organizations produces unanticipated consequences, and the ways in which the course of decision making within political systems systematically, and endogenously, results in illusions of success and failure.

 Normative Order.
 It is a commonplace observation in empirical social science that behavior is constrained and dictated by cultural dicta and social norms.
 Although self-interest undoubtedly permeates politics, action is often based more on discovering the normatively appropriate behavior than on calculating the return expected from alternative choices.
 As a result, political behavior, like other behavior, can be described in terms of duties, obligations, roles, and rules.
 Such a description has not, however, been translated into any very compelling theoretical form.
 Some efforts have been made to rationalize normative rules, such as altruism (Kurz, 1978) and reciprocity (Axelrod, 1980), or to specify the conditions for their evolution (Axelrod & Hamilton, 1981; Trivers, 1971).
 From an institutionalist perspective, such efforts are exemplary, but they tend to limit attention to the comparative statics of individual norms.
 A broader theoretical examination of normative order would consider the relations among norms, the significance of ambiguity and inconsistency in norms, and the time path of the transformation of normative structures.
-A theoretical understanding of such conventional norms as those surrounding trust and legitimacy seems likely to be particularly germane to political analysis.

-Demographic Order.
-It is tempting for students of politics, as for students of other human endeavor, to find order defined in terms of the logic of their particular domain of interest.
-Thus, students of legislatures imagine that a legislature is best understood in terms of lawmaking, and students of courts imagine that a court is best understood in terms of adjudicating.
+A theoretical understanding of such conventional norms as those surrounding trust and legitimacy seems likely to be particularly germane to political students of legislatures imagine that a legislature is best understood in terms of lawmaking, and students of courts imagine that a court is best understood in terms of adjudicating.
 Alternatively, a human institution can be studied and interpreted as the cross-section of the lives of the people involved.
 The idea that collective behavior can be understood as a mosaic of private lives links contemporary theoretical thought to similar ideas among qualitative students of human behavior and novelists (Krieger, 1983).
 A focus on institutional demography combines such a vision of organized life with attention to a property of individual lives that is itself a product of the institutional structure-the individual career (March & March, 1978; Pfeffer, 1981b).
 The theoretical requirements include useful concepts of the ways in which organizations adapt through turnover, institutions are driven by their cohort structures, and the pursuit of careers and professional standards dictates the flow of events.